 may also decide to delete my reviews if their terms change.
 So, know that you

 may or may not receive an Amazon review, and if I provide one, it could be

 deleted at any time and that's beyond my control.
 You may prefer to use my review in your Amazon editorial reviews section.
 Any reviews can be shared in that section.
 To learn more about the editorial reviews section, please visit this link to Jane Friedman's site.
 As for Audible reviews, I will only be able to provide them for authors who send me an Audible gift to redeem.
 (Audible only allows people to review the audiobooks they've purchased or redeemed through the site or app.)

 8. Due to FTC (Federal Trade Commission) Endorsement Guidelines, I will add a disclaimer to each public review.
 The disclaimer will basically state that I received a free copy of your book for review purposes and that all opinions in my review are my own and are honest and unbiased.
-A disclaimer will also appear in my Goodreads, Amazon, and Medium reviews.
+A disclaimer will also appear in my Goodreads, Audible, BookBub, and Amazon reviews.
 I believe in respecting my readers by providing full transparency.
 If this is not alright with you, I cannot review your book.

 9. My reviews and critiques are free because I complete

 them only in my free time.
 I won’t make time for them as I did for my paid